Battle of Santander

 The Battle of Santander was fought in the War in the North campaign of the Spanish Civil War during the summer of 1937 and saw the victory of Italian and Nationalist forces against the Republicans.
 Santander's fall on 26 August assured the Nationalist conquest of the province of Santander, now Cantabria.
-The battle devastated the Republic's "Army of the North"; 60,000 soldiers were captured.
+The battle devastated the Republic's "Army of the North"; 60,000 soldiers were captured, among them the Basque forces which surrendered to the Italians on August 25.

 Background

 The Battle of Santander comes in the aftermath of another failure on the part of the Republicans.
 On 19 June 1937, after exactly one week of fighting, the Battle of Bilbao result in the Nationalists gaining total control over the Bay of Biscay.
 Despite that victory, Republicans continued to put up a fight in Cantabria.
+Prior to its capture y Nationalist forces, the coast of Santander was patrolled by Nationalist ships and the city was put under blockade.

 Opposing forces

 The Nationalists' Army of the North had 90,000 men (of which, 25,000 Italian), led by general Dávila.
 The Italian force, led by General Bastico, comprised Bergonzoli's Littorio Division, Frusci's Black Flames Division and Francischi's 23 March Division.
 The Nationalists had also six Brigades of Navarre led by Colonel Solchaga, two Castilian brigades led by General Ferrer, and one mixed Hispano-Italian division, the Black Arrows, led by Colonel Piazzioni.
 The Nationalists had also 220 modern aircraft on this front (70 of the Condor Legion, 80 of the Aviazione Legionaria and 70 Spanish), including many Bf 109 fighters.

 Opposing them, the Republicans had Prada's 14th Army Corps and José García Vayas's 15th Army Corps, under the overall command of General Mariano Gámir Ulíbarri; a total of about 80,000 men.
 The Republicans had also 44 aircraft (mostly slow and old, except 18 Soviet-built fighters).
 Furthermore, the morale of the Republican troops was low, and Basque soldiers thought that they might surrender to the Italians, in return for their lives.